Top 15 Physical Therapist Assistant Skills to be best on the Job

 Also, a physical therapist needing to hire a good assistant will be able to get one by making some or all of the above qualities part of the requirement for the job.

-Do you find the above qualities and skills useful in becoming a good physical therapist assistant?
+Did you find the above qualities and skills useful in becoming a good physical therapist assistant?
 Please, share your take on this post in the comment box below.
-Also, if you have additional skills you have found helpful in your job as a physical therapist assistant, please share it.
+Also, if you have additional skills you have found helpful in your job as an assistant to a physical therapist, please share it.

 Job Assessment Tests: How to Top Your Competition